Macky Sall: Postponement and subsequent overturning of postponement

 On 15 February, the Senegalese Constitutional Council ruled that the decision to postpone and reschedule the election by Macky Sall and the National Assembly was "contrary to the constitution" and ordered its cancellation.
 However, it also acknowledged that holding the election as originally scheduled on 25 February was no longer feasible, and urged the government to act immediately.
 In response, presidential spokesperson Yoro Dia said that Sall would comply with the decision, but did not give a new date for it to be held.
 In a televised interview on 22 February, Sall said that he would leave office as scheduled on 2 April, but said that he would hold talks first with political leaders to determine a new timetable for the elections.
 He also expressed his willingness to release Ousmane Sonko and his supporters as an act of good faith.
 His proposal for a dialogue was rejected on 23 February by the Aar Sunu Election (Protect Our Election) collective composed of 40 civil society groups, which called it "unacceptable" and an "attempt at diversion".

 On 6 March, the government set the first round of the elections on 24 March after the constitutional court ruled the national dialogue was unconstitutional.
 Macky Sall dismissed Amadou Ba as prime minister to allow him to focus on his election campaign, and replaced him with Interior Minister Sidiki Kaba.
 The Constitutional Council approved of the new date on 7 March.
 The election was won by opposition candidate Bassirou Diomaye Faye, and Sall left office at the end of his term on 2 April.

 Post-presidency

 Sall was named as the leading candidate of the opposition Takku Wallu Senegal coalition in the 2024 Senegalese parliamentary election scheduled on 17 November.
-In January 2025, Macky Sall launched a management consulting company from Morocco, where he resides.
+In January 2025, Macky Sall launched a management consulting company from Morocco, where he now resides.

 In April 2025, a member of parliament submitted a proposal to impeach Macky Sall in the National Assembly.
 This proposal to impeach Macky Sall for high treason is based on the report of the Court of Auditors, which revealed falsified figures for public debt and the budget deficit.

+In September 2023, Sall joined the Supervisory Board of the Global Center on Adaptation.
+In March 2026, Sall was nominated as a candidate for United Nations Secretary-General by Burundi.
+Later that month, the Global Center on Adaptation announced that Sall would step down as Chair of its Supervisory Board following the submission of his candidacy and continue as honorary chair, and that Ameenah Gurib-Fakim would succeed him.